galacticnetcat/catburgerinator/README.md

 # Ohhhhh you wanna know how to set this up!?

+## MLG LvL 9000 RAZE Guide
+Download the latest release from the releases section of this repository.

+## White and nerdy they see me trolling they see my rolling Guide

 Step -2: Star this repository.

 Step -1: Follow my Github.